marcuslavagnole/electricity_distribution_efficiency/README.md

-Directory with R routines used in:
+Repository with R routines used in:
 **Estimating the Efficiency of Brazilian Electricity Distribution Utilities**, Journal of Applied Statistics, 49(8), 2157-2166, 2022.

 - **MCMC_Code.R** : Main file containing the MCMC routine;